MNiMORPH/Wickert2025-OTTAR-data-examples/README.md

 These folders include the best-fitting model results, simulated with the help of [DAKOTA](https://dakota.sandia.gov/), alongside configuration files to reproduce these best-fitting results and test parameter sensitivity.

 The spreadsheet contains source data alongside computed mean and standard-deviation channel widths for the Minnesota River, the Cannon River, and Diamond Fork.
 Mean and standard deviation widths for the Green River are from Walker et al. (2020).
+Data for Diamond Fork are from Jones (2018) and measurements made by A. Wickert in Google Earth along the same river cross sections.

 ## Licenses